odradev/nysa-proposal/README.md

 }
 ```

-It corresponds to the following Rust code:
+It is transpiled into the following Rust code:
 ```rust
 #[near_bindgen]
 #[derive(Default, BorshDeserialize, BorshSerialize)]